contentstack/cli/packages/contentstack-bulk-publish/README.md

     <value>]

 FLAGS
-  -B, --branch=<value>            [default: main] The name of the branch where you want to perform the bulk publish
-                                  operation.
-If you don’t mention the branch name, then by default the content from the main branch will be published.
   -a, --alias=<value>             Alias (name) of the management token.
 You must use either the --alias flag or the
                                   --stack-api-key flag.
   -c, --config=<value>            (optional) The path of the optional configuration JSON file containing all the options